sheikhasif-ali/sheikhasif-ali/README.md

 - 👋 Hi, I’m @awesomeasif
 - 👀 I’m interested in learning the different types of programming languages and try to build piece of softwares which help people and corporates alike.
-- 🌱 I’m currently learning C++ in my programming side and HTML and CSS on the web developement front.
+- 🌱 I’m currently learning Data Structures using C.
+- I've made basic static websites using HTML, CSS and JavaScript.
-- I've done MySQL as a database language and also did Basic Python in my introductory class.
-I am also experienced with C but still but haven't made something i like yet!
+I've done MySQL as a database language and also did Basic Python in my introductory class.
+I also have experience in C++ and was introduced to OOP through it, but still but haven't made something i like yet!
-- 💞️ Not collaborating anywhere because i'm still learning the working of languages.
+- 💞️ Have an Idea but need someone to collab with?
+Feel free to contact me for collaborating on projects.
-- 📫 Reach me @
+- 📫 Reach me these platforms :
+- Email - sheikhasifali@outlook.com
+- Alt Email - awesomeasif6@gmail.com
+- LeetCode - @sheikhasifali
+- HackerRank - @sheikhasifali
+- Instagram - @_sheikhasif_

 <!---
 awesomeasif/awesomeasif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.